SerhiiCho/playground/node/parser-tutorial/README.md

 - The program is just a list of expression statements or variable statements.
 - Every expression statement has expression as a key.
 - **S-expression** is an AST (abstract syntax tree) format that fits the best for interpreters.

+## Tokenizer

+**Tokenizer** defines lexical analysis.
+The purpose of the **Tokenizer** is to group individual characters into recognizable stream of tokens.
+The purpose is just to group the characters into higher abstracted entities.
+Since it's more convenient to work with tokens versus the individual characters.

+- **Tokenizer** uses regular expressions;
+- **Tokenizer** is not responsible for validation, the **Parser** does;
+- **Tokenizer** tracks the position of each character;

+## Recursive-descent parser RDP

+**Recursive-descent parser** is known as **Predictive parser**.
+It means it can predict specific production based on looking ahead at the current token.
+First token in tokenizer is our lookahead.
+The lookahead is used for predictive parsing.
+We extract the first token and based on this token will will be able to route parsing process accordingly.

+Because we need only one token to lookahead, such parser corresponds to the LL(1) parser in the automated parsing theory, that is we need only one lookahead to correctly predict which production to parse.